 “Most of the benefits of this routine come from the fact that the water being used has soothing minerals in it.”
 That is to say, your skin definitely prefers San Pellegrino to tap #amiright?

-HOWEVER, – and that’s a big however – sparking water still has one up on regular cleansing because of its ever-so-slight acidity.
+However – and that’s a big however – sparkling water still has one up on regular cleansing because of its ever-so-slight acidity.
 Its pH of 5.5 (pretty much the same as human skin), means that one-and-done exfoliation can occur via carbonated water without irritating the skin.
 To put this into context, water fresh from the tap has a pH of 7 and may very well be behind that dry, stripped feeling on your face after you cleanse.
 That or a way harsh cleanser… Or both.

 How do you cleanse your face using carbonated water?